Ecuador Resort Eco-Lodge

 Travel Options

-Black Sheep Inn is located at 10,400 feet in elevation in the town of Chugchilán, County of Sigchos, Province of Cotopaxi, about 6 kilometers north of Laguna Quilotoa.
+Black Sheep Inn is located at 10,400 feet in elevation in the town of Chugchilán, County of Sigchos, Province of Cotopaxi, ECUADOR about 6 kilometers north of Laguna Quilotoa.
+Enter: "Chucchilan Cotopaxi Ecuador" in a GoogleMap.

-We highly recommend you spend five nights or more at Black Sheep Inn.
+We highly recommend you spend four to five nights+ at Black Sheep Inn.
 Getting here is an adventure and once you arrive, it is so beautiful, you will not want to leave.
-There are enough activities to spend a week filled with day-hiking, horseback riding, mountain bike riding or just relaxing.
+There are enough activities to spend a week filled with day-hiking, horseback riding, mountain biking or just relaxing in the Yoga Studio or Sauna.

 Map of Quilotoa Loop